 A limited number of commercial uses are allowed in the AR zoning district by right or special use permit.
 Along with all agricultural uses, the zoning district also supports the establishment of libraries, museums, professional offices and veterinary clinics.
-Home occupations when not using more than 200 square feet of a residential structure are allowed by right which is supportive of the cottage industry and helps to maintain the spirit of self-sufficiency among residents.
+Home occupations are allowed by right which is supportive of the "cottage industry" and helps to maintain the spirit of self-sufficiency among residents.
+Home businesses should be encouraged as a means of commercial growth in Foster.
+These "cottage" industries are popular at the time of this plan update.
+The floor area restriction was removed in 2023 as home businesses are intended to be an incentive to people interested in moving to Foster and an infrastructure-friendly alternative to the form of mixed use often seen in urban areas.